dreamer201/Guide/Masternode-VPS-Setup-Guide.md

 `sudo monit start polisd`

+Now your `polisd` should be monitored by `monit`.
+To check it run

+`sudo monit status`

+The whole thing will keep the `polisd` running.
+If you really want to stop `polisd` then use `sudo monit stop polisd`.

 7.Use `polis-cli getinfo` to check and wait til it's synced

   (look for blocks number and compare with block explorer http://explorer.polispay.org/insight/ )